physics of CYTOSKELETON & MORPHOGENESIS

 As we investigated cell architectures, we defined the geometrical laws regulating the orientation of the mitotic spindle, the positioning of centrosome, the clustering extra-centrosomes, the assembly of primary cilia, the velocity of cell motility, the magnitude and orientation of contractile forces as well as the positioning of inter-cellular junctions.

-Looking in vitro at the self-organization of cytoskeleton filaments from purified components, we described the geometric rules that defines the alignment and contraction of actin filaments, the fracture and destruction of dense networks of actin filaments, the assembly of actin filaments at the centrosome as well as the self-repair of microtubules.
+Looking in vitro at the self-organization of cytoskeleton filaments from purified components, we described the geometric rules that defines the alignment and contraction of actin filaments, the balance between network assembly and destruction to ensure the maintenance of dynamic architectures, the mechanical properties of microtubules as well as their interplay with molecular motors, which leads to the emergence of polar and bipolar structures.

 Cytoskeleton morphogenesis relies on spatial and temporal orchestration.
 The integration of local forces in the entire cellular network and the crosstalk between actin filaments and microtubules hold the key to a complete description of cell polarization.
 The characteristic times of actin and microtubule networks renewal and reorganization define how fast and how long cells can sense and remember the signals they have been submitted to.